UFC 249: Ferguson vs. Gaethje: Predictions & Analysis

 A few statistical edges stand out.
 Rosa throws significantly more leather — a 2.6 sig. strike per minute gap.
 Rosa is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Mitchell has tighter striking defense, making opponents miss more often.

 The Pick: Bryce Mitchell over Charles Rosa.
-The model is firm on this one: Mitchell at 78%.
+We're leaning Mitchell here at 70%, a solid but not overwhelming edge.

 Ryan Spann vs Sam Alvey